LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 9. Scroll down to `host: 0.0.0.0:25577` and change the numbers after `:` to your BungeeCord's port.
 You can find your port in the "Network" tab at the top of the page.
 10. Scroll down to `priorities:- lobby`, change `lobby` to your default fallback server's name (case sensitive).
 This will be the default server that users will be redirected to when they join your BungeeCord server.
 11. Scroll down and set `IP_forward` to `true`.
-12. Scroll down to `servers:` follow the format below:
+12. Scroll down to `servers:` and use the template below:

 ```
   server-name: